monikastrah/431-2020/classes/class17/README.md

 - [Explore The Ways Trump Or Biden Could Win The Election](https://projects.fivethirtyeight.com/trump-biden-election-map/)
     - Pick the winner of each state to see how FiveThirtyEight’s presidential forecast would change.

+- Tonight from 7 to 8:30 PM, CWRU is hosting a virtual panel event entitled "[Election 2020: The Future of Healthcare Policy](https://weatherhead.case.edu/events/2020/10/22/healthcare-across-the-aisle)".
+Some friends and colleagues of mine are involved.
+I encourage you to register if you're interested.